SS Conte Rosso: Building

 William Beardmore and Company built the ship in Dalmuir, Glasgow for the Italian Lloyd Sabaudo Line.
 She was launched on 10 February 1921 and completed on 14 March 1922.

 Conte Rosso was 570.2 ft long between perpendiculars, had a beam of 22.5 m and her gross register tonnage was 17,857.
 She had four steam turbines driving two screws by double reduction gearing.

 Conte Rosso's code letters were NJVH until they were superseded in 1934 by the maritime call sign IBEI.

 Service history

 She entered service in 1922 carrying passengers between Italy and New York City.
 She was the first new transatlantic liner built after World War I and the largest Italian liner to date.

 In 1928 she was replaced on the New York route by the newer Conte Grande and began service between Italy and South America.

 In 1932 Lloyd Sabaudo merged with Navigazione Generale Italiana and Cosulich Line to form Flotte Riunite.
 Flotte Riunite transferred Conte Rosso to the Trieste – Bombay – Shanghai route.
 After 1933 this became one of the major escape routes for the Jewish population of Germany and Austria as Shanghai was one of the few places that did not require paid emigration visas.

 Conte Rosso served as an Italian troop ship during the Second Italo-Ethiopian War in the 1930s.

-Incidents

-On 31 January 1925, 19-year-old Antonietta Gigliobianco mysteriously fell overboard from Conte Rosso to her death, orphaning her two-year-old son Ernesto.
-After he was turned over to the ship's chaplain, a media outcry in New York City ensued, which reunited the boy with his father Leonardo Gigliobianco.